-A study of steps essential in planning, organizing, and operating a single pro-prietorship or partnership enterprise.
-Special emphasis on meeting local, state, and federal requirements; locating, financing, insuring, accounting, and mer-chandising for profit.
-Prerequisite: Business Administration 4112, or permission of instructor and Department Chairman.
+A study of steps essential in planning, organizing, and operating a single proprietorship or partnership enterprise.
+Special emphasis on meeting local, state, and federal requirements; locating, financing, insuring, accounting, and merchandising for profit.
+Prerequisite: Business Administration 4112, or equivalent as determined by instructor and Department Chairman.